jmisidro/FEUP_CPD/assign2/README.md

 ## Fault Tolerance

 We employed a simple fault tolerance mechanism in the server.
 If the user disconnects from the server while in the waiting queue, the server keeps track of the player's position in the queue.
 If the user restores their connection within 15 seconds using their token, which is automatically saved in the `player/`directory, the server will place the user back in the queue at the same position.

+## Game Modes

+The server supports two game modes: **simple** and **ranked**.
+- The simple mode allows users to play the quiz without their ranking being taken into account, so the games matches users randomly.
+- The ranked mode matches users based on their ranking, so users with similar rankings will be matched together and the game is more competitive.

+## Authors and Contributions

+- José Miguel Isidro - up202006485 - 38%
+- Fábio Rocha - up202005478 - 38%
+- José Guedes - up202007651 - 24%